DENIED DISABILITY? 1-844-4-DISABILITY

 • Avoidance of certain situations or activities that cause anxiety

-• Obsessive thoughts or compulsive behaviors that are difficult to control
+• Obsessive thoughts or compulsive behaviours that are difficult to control

 These symptoms can make it difficult for individuals with anxiety disorders to carry out everyday activities, such as socializing with friends and family, leaving their house or going to work.
 Anxiety disorders can also have a significant impact on a person’s physical health, leading to chronic stress and exhaustion.

-Extreme cases of anxiety can make it physically impossible for someone from working due to issues such as:
+Extreme cases of anxiety can make it physically impossible for someone to work due to issues such as:

 Difficulty concentrating: anxiety can make it difficult for a person to focus on tasks or make decisions, which can affect their productivity and ability to complete work assignments.